VIEW THE CD

-It is the sixth Composer Portrait created by Lucy Parham and will receive its London premiere at Kings Place in October 2019, as part of both the London Piano Festival and the Venus Unwrapped Festival.
+It is the sixth Composer Portrait created by Lucy Parham and it received its London premiere at Kings Place in October 2019, as part of both the London Piano Festival and the Venus Unwrapped Festival.

 Clara Schumann was a truly exceptional woman, not just a devoted wife to the composer Robert Schumann, but a groundbreaking musician in her own right.
 Over a period of 60 years she gave over 1,500 concerts and determined the format of the kind of piano recital that is familiar to us today.

-The narrative of I, Clara, drawn from letters and diaries, is punctuated with live performances of her works, and of music by Robert Schumann, Brahms, Liszt, Felix Mendelssohn, Fanny Mendelssohn and Chopin.
+The narrative of I, Clara, drawn from letters and diaries, is interspersed with live performances of her works, and of music by Robert Schumann, Brahms, Liszt, Felix Mendelssohn, Fanny Mendelssohn and Chopin.

-Among the actresses who will narrate I, Clara are Juliet Stevenson, Patricia Hodge, Dame Harriet Walter, Niamh Cusack and Joanna David.
+Among the actresses who narrate I, Clara are Harriet Walter, Gabrielle Drake, Juliet Stevenson, Patricia Hodge, Lesley Sharp, Gemma Jones, Sheila Hancock, Niamh Cusack and Joanna David.